KshitijPriyank/Python/README.md

-# Python_basics_1
+# Python_Journey
-My Day-1 project of learning Python.
-Learned about basic operations and print statements.
+This repository contains my daywise progress of learning python and all the projects I did each day.